daoxinli/daoxinli.github.io/presentations.md

 * Li Yin, R. Malatesha Joshi, **Daoxin Li**, & Seon-Kee Kim.
 (2019). *Graphotactic as well as phonological influences on decisions about consonant doubling among non-native speakers of English*.
 Talk at the third annual conference of the Association for Reading and Writing in Asia (ARWA 2019), Birla Institute of Technology and Science Pilani, India, Feb 28 – Mar 1, 2019.

 ### Posters

+* **Daoxin Li** & Kathryn Schuler.
+(2021). *Distributional learning of recursive structures*.
+Poster at the 43rd Annual Conference of the Cognitive Science Society (CogSci 2021), University of Vienna, Austria, Jul 26 – 29, 2021.
+(Virtual)

 * **Daoxin Li**, Lydia Grohe, Petra Schulz, & Charles Yang.
 (2021). *The distributional learning of recursive structures*.
 Short talk at the 34th Annual CUNY Conference on Human Sentence Processing (CUNY 34), University of Pennsylvania, Philadelphia PA, Mar 4 – 6, 2021.
 (Virtual)